dqdang/digested-clips/README.md

 2) If the bot needs to refresh the Twitch access token to download clips, follow the Twitch installation above with option __b__ for step 3.
 R_TOK will hold the refresh token.
    1) Make a POST request with the refresh token.<br>
    ``$ curl -X POST "https://id.twitch.tv/oauth2/token?client_id=CID&client_secret=SECRET&&refresh_token=R_TOK&grant_type=refresh_token"``
+   2) You will need to replace the T_TOK in cliploader.py.